Dusty Robotics utilizes the ION/CME N-Series Drive

 The first such factor that we will try to compensate for is compliance.
 Compliance is a broad term reflecting the notion that mechanical linkages, gears, and belts, are not infinitely stiff.
 So, feedforward for compliance can take different forms depending on whether we are trying to compensate for a flexible arm linkage, a 'squishy' gearhead, or an explicitly compliant component such as a rubber damper.

-Model Liinear Axis Linkage
+Figure 6: Model Linear Axis Linkage with Compliance

 PID Loop with Feedforward Compensation